epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-20-awesome-theme-main.markdown

 It is not just a matter of taste.
 But rather exploration of what AwesomeWM can do. and you can always configure it as you like later.

+#### Transparency

+I use external tool called compton.
+This is beyond Awesome WM explanation.

 -- -- --